cloudfoundry/diego-notes/README.md

 Finally, we've learned from existing large public installations (PWS, Bluemix) that the vast majority of crashed instances in the system are poorly-written instances that never even manage to come up.
 Instead of endlessly restarting them (which puts a substantial strain on the system) Diego will (eventually) give up on these instances.

 All that remains is the question of how we reset the exponential backoff.
 Instances that thrash and place a heavy load on the system typically crash quickly.
-So we apply a simple heuristic: if an instance manages to stay running for > 5 minutes, we reset its crash count.
+So we apply a simple heuristic: if an instance manages to stay running for > 5 minutes (defined below), we reset its crash count.

 When the container associated with an ActualLRP enters the `COMPLETED` state the Rep takes actions to ensure the ActualLRP gets restarted.
 Let's call this the `RepCrashDance`: